-Avg: 2 from 1 vote
+Avg: 3 from 1 vote

-|Type:||TR, 35 ft|
+|Type:||TR, 35 ft (11 m)|

-|Page Views:||249 total · 10/month|
+|Page Views:||1,091 total · 19/month|

 |Shared By:||kenr on Feb 17, 2016|

-|Admins:||Andrew Gram, Perin Blanchard, grk10vq|
+|Admins:||Andrew Gram, Nathan Fisher, Perin Blanchard, GRK, DCrane|

-It's interesting enough to start on the face about four feet left from the arete for the first couple of moves, then move right to join the arete.
+. . .
+Variation 1 (like 5.9): Start on the face about four feet left from the arete for the first couple of moves, then move right to join the arete.

 Straight up the crest of arete, then finish up the razor.

-As of 2016 this rock has not been climbed or tested much, so not unlikely if some of it breaks loose.
+warning: As of 2018 this rock has not been climbed or tested much, so not unlikely if some of it breaks loose.
 Therefore the climber should wear a helmet, and the belayer and any other persons should stay way off to one side or the other - (not underneath the climber) - (also not anywhere out in front of the route, because falling rocks can bounce and ricochet way out away from the wall).

-The Butterflies arete forms the left side of the narrow gully / wide crack of the "Parking Slot" route.
+The light-brown Butterflies arete forms the left side of the narrow gully / wide crack of the "Parking Slot" route.

 . . . . also left side topo Photo